 Dogs are scavengers by nature and will try and eat all sorts of things!
 It’s not uncommon for dogs to eat different foreign objects due to their smell, taste, shape, or texture.
-In some cases, it can be harmful, or fatal.
-Unfortunately, coffee grounds can be harmful to most dogs because of the caffeine content, just like tea.
+In some cases, it can be harmful or fatal.
+Unfortunately, coffee grounds can be harmful to most dogs because of caffeine, just like tea.

 Yes, coffee grounds have the potential to be toxic to dogs because they contain high levels of caffeine.
 Caffeine (a type of chemical known as methylxanthine) is a stimulant.
 In mild doses, it can have properties such as making us more alert and giving us a bit of an energy boost.

 But in very high doses, it can have all sorts of adverse effects.
-Animals are also much more susceptible to the effects of caffeine than humans are so it can be harmful for them to eat highly caffeinated products.
+Animals are also much more susceptible to the effects of caffeine than humans, so it can be harmful to them to eat highly caffeinated products.

 Coffee Ground Consumption: Next Steps

-If Fido just wolfed down some coffee grounds while you weren’t looking, there are a series of steps you’ll need to take.
+If Fido just wolfed down some coffee grounds while you weren’t looking, you’ll need to take a series of steps.
 Contacting your veterinarian is obviously one of them, but your vet may need details before you do.
 Follow the below steps if you find yourself in this unfortunate situation.

 Step #2: Examine Your Dog